kplau1128/helpers-utilities/examples/test_diffusion_lora/README.md

     - **Weights Restored Output** (after unloading LoRA)
 - Each image is saved with a timestamp and prompt hash for easy reference
 - A JSON metadata file is generated alongside the images containing generation parameters
+- Titles are added to each part of the comparison grid for clarity

 ---